stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/38_view_aware_model.md

 rather than having the View get data from the Model, the Model acts on the View to populate it.

-A View-aware Model seem to have conceptual closeness to Visual Proxy, but they handle different concerns:

-- Visual Proxy deals with View's creation.
-The Model acts as a factory for the View.
-- View-aware Model deals with data synchronization.
-The Model knows about the View and acts on it.

-A View-aware Model instead can be seen as a combination of a ModelController and a Passive View.
+A View-aware Model can be seen as a combination of two patterns presenter later: ModelController and Passive View.

 ### Design